 |Commuter rail||214||666||302||2,165||152||179||83||187||110||8||47||38||111||198||122||132||116||54||166||338||571||476||(P) 137||U|

 |Recreational boat h||N||N||N||N||569,700||636,800||494,700||448,000||466,750||498,775||576,200||663,760||634,750||610,100||(R) 571,400||(R) 582,500||576,800||880,300||844,100||837,900||870,100||(R) 864,450||912,130||841,820|

 KEY: N = data do not exist; P = preliminary; R = revised; U = data are not available.

 a U.S.-manufactured fixed-wing aircraft over 33,000 pounds empty weight, including all jet transports plus the 4-engine turboprop-powered Lockheed L-100.

 b Includes domestic and imported vehicles.
 Prior to 1985, all terrain vehicles (ATVs) were included in the motorcycle total.
 In 1995, the Motorcycle Industry Council revised its data for the years 1985 to present to exclude ATVs from its totals.

 c Includes large passenger or utility vehicles that may be considered cars in other tables, and starting in 1999 includes buses.

 d Includes domestic and imported vehicles, wheel sizes 20 inches and over.
 Data from 1997 onwards are projections.

 e Buses or bus-type vehicles only.
-Includes demand response.
+Includes demand response beginning from 1985.
 Excludes vanpool vans and most rural and smaller systems prior to 1984.
+Motor bus numbers in this table are not comparable to the numbers reported in earlier editions due to changes in the methodology by the American Public Transit Association.
 Transit motor bus figure is also included as part of the bus total in the highway category.

 f Includes all railroads and private car owners.